deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](figures/figures_5_0.png)

-> 🔼 Figure 2 illustrates the difference between one-step inference and edge-skipping multistep inference in consistency models by visualizing the ODE solving process and bootstrapping prediction.
+> 🔼 The figure illustrates the one-step and multistep (phased) inference techniques of consistency models, highlighting the difference in ODE solving and bootstrapping processes for each.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Phasing the ODE path along the time axis for consistency training.
 We visualize both training and inference techniques in discrete form for easier understanding.